qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 To see the various options available for polygon data:

-* Change the symbol layer type for the :guilabel:`water` layer, as before for the other layers.
+* Change the :guilabel:`Symbol layer type` for the :guilabel:`water` layer, as before for the other layers.
 * Investigate what the different options on the list can do.
 * Choose one of them that you find suitable.
 * If in doubt, use the :guilabel:`Point pattern fill` with the following